austinmama/vsrx/vsrx-default-config.md

 Priority in the redundancy group decides which vSRX node is active.
 By default, node 0 is active for both control plane and data plane.

-## Default configuration of a sample 1G Standalone SR-IOV public and private vSRX gateway
+## Default Configuration of a sample 1G Standalone SR-IOV Public and Private vSRX Gateway
 {: #default-configuration-of-a-sample-standalone-vsrx-gateway}

 The following code samples are examples from the latest code release.